 BSc MSc PhD

 15-17 Tavistock Place

-I am one of the course directors for the Schools MSc in Public Health.
-In addition, I am the organiser and tutor for the Basic Statistics for PHP study module.
-I also teach on the face-to-face and DL versions of the Environment, Health and Sustainable Development module.
+I am the Module Organiser of the Basic Statistics for Public Health and Policy module.
+I also teach on the Environmental Epidemiology and Environment, Health and Sustainable Development modules.

 My research focuses on the public health impacts of climate variability, climate change, and planetary health.

 Bezgrebelna M, Hajat S, Njenga S, Settembrino MR, Vickery J, Kidd SA.
 Neoliberalism, Climate Change, and Displaced and Homeless Populations: Exploring Interactions through Case Studies.
 Humanity and Society; 2023, in press.

 Zhang Y, Han A, Deng S, Wang X, Zhang H, Hajat S, Ji JS, Liang W, Huang C. The impact of fossil fuel combustion on children’s health and the associated losses of human capital.
 Global Transitions; 2023; https://doi.org/10.1016/j.glt.2023.07.001.

 Kidd SA, Gong J, Massazza A, Bezgrebelna M, Zhang Y, Hajat, S. Climate change and its implications for developing brains – In utero to youth: A scoping review.
 The Journal of Climate Change and Health; 2023: https://doi.org/10.1016/j.joclim.2023.100258.